UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_02.md

 Notes:

 For this section we are going to simulate that we start working on a project.
-After cloning the repository for the first time we want to see how the branches looks like.
-To see all branches as well as a graph indicating of their relationship instead do `git log --oneline --all --graph` in the terminal.
+After cloning the repository for the first time we want to see what the branches look like.
+To see all branches as well as a graph indicating their relationship, we can type `git log --oneline --all --graph` in the terminal.

-We can easily detect all the different branches (for example, `origin/hosting-revisions` means that the branch `hosting-revisions` it is in the commit 558114c)
+We can easily detect all the different branches (for example, `origin/hosting-revisions` means that the remote branch `hosting-revisions` it is in the commit 558114c)

-You can use the arrows on your keyboard to see the full history and the `q` to exit again to the terminal.
+You can use `space` on your keyboard to page down through the commit history and `b` to page up.
+Press `q` to exit back out to the terminal.

 ---